Why coffee meetings and requests to pick your brain are bad for your business

 Think about it.
 Don’t you want to be taken as a serious business?
 Look at all the people in your field that are looked at as experts.
 They didn’t get there by giving away their time for free.
-They’ve done it by understanding what their time and expertise is worth and charging for it.
+They’ve done it by understanding what their time and expertise are worth and charging for it.

 So, being afraid to say no to those requests for coffee meetings is holding you back from being the expert in your industry that people seek out and pay to receive advice from.